How to Write a Cover Letter That Gets You Hired (Examples & Tips)

 Use these samples as inspiration to craft a personalized, professional letter that stands out to hiring managers in your industry.

-These samples demonstrate how to write a cover letter for less common circumstances, such as career changes, first-time job seekers, or gaps in employment.
+These samples demonstrate how to write a cover letter for less common circumstances, such as career changes, first-time job seekers, or employment gaps.

 • Demonstrate your fit and value.
-Clearly explain why you are a strong match.
+Clearly explain why you’re a strong match.
 Use specific examples of relevant skills, accomplishments, or results that align with the job description to show how you can contribute immediately.

 • Follow application instructions carefully.
 Always adhere to the job posting’s submission guidelines, whether attaching a PDF, pasting in the email body, or completing additional materials.
 Missing details can result in your application being overlooked.